SergeyKh14/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

   - `Profile` (`Screen`)
   - `Settings` (`Screen`)

-Nesting navigators work very much like nesting regular components.
+Nesting navigators work very much like nesting regular has the proportive components.
 To achieve the behavior you want, it's often necessary to nest multiple navigators.

 ## How nesting navigators affects the behaviour